 ‘Complete resignation before Fate’ Tchaikovsky wrote on his fifth symphony.
 Written a decade after his fourth, the emotions of an anguished composer seeps into the themes of Symphony No. 5, with dark fateful moods depicted by a solemn clarinet motif.
 This is followed by great soaring melodies and heartfelt emotions, epitomising the late Romantic era of the symphony.

-We join the remarkable students of Cardinal Vaughan Memorial School - annually mentored by their Southbank Sinfonia counterparts - to create an orchestra of symphonic proportions.
+We are delighted to re-join the remarkable students of Cardinal Vaughan Memorial School - annually mentored by their Southbank Sinfonia counterparts - to create an orchestra of symphonic proportions.
 The school’s acclaimed choir have toured worldwide and featured on the Oscar-winning score for Life of Pi.

 The spirit of the Southbank Sinfonia Rush Hour Concert series is to make music accessible to all in the space of a single hour.

 We're offering a 'Pay What You Can' option for these events as a means to keep these concerts open to all whilst enabling those who can do so to support Southbank Sinfonia's work in a simple and Covid-19 secure way.

 Anything you choose to pay above £1 will be treated as a donation to Southbank Sinfonia, allowing the continuation of professional development work with our musicians.